SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%204.JPG)

 Note: Beginning with Release 2.4, Simulator Controller supports multiple Button Boxes.
-For the moment, the functions defined on the *Controller tab* will span all Button Boxes.
+The functions defined on the *Controller tab* will span all Button Boxes.
 So, the first Button Box might define Button #1 to Button #8 and the second Button Box will define Button #9 onwards.
-Also, only one mode will be active for all Button Boxes at the same time.
-This might change in a future version.
+A sngle mode can use controls from several Button Boxes, but you can also have multiple modes active at the same time, as long as these modes uses controls from distinct Button Boxes.
+See the documentation on the "System" plugin for more information on [how to control multiple simultaneous modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-system).

 In the first step you have to define the Button Boxes, which will be activated by Simulator Controller, by entering them into the list.
+Each Button Box must have a name, whihc might be displayed on the visual representation and you must chose a layout definition from the dropdown next to the name entry field.
+Button Box layouts can be configured using a separate tool, which is described in a [dedicated documentation chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#button-box-layouts) below.
+This tool can be opened by pressing the small little button with the three dots next to the dropdown menu.

-The name entered here must be identical to that used, when defining the corresponding Button Box layout and configuration, a task, which is described in a [dedicated documentation chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#button-box-layouts) below.
-The order, in which the Button Boxes are entered in the list, establish the order these boxes initially appear on screen, but you can move them around using the mouse later.
+Note: The order, in which the Button Boxes are entered in the given list, establish the order these boxes initially appear on screen, but you can move them around using the mouse later.

+After you have all your Button Boxes created, you must configure the controller actions, which will be associated with the controls on your hardware controller or which might be triggered by other software systems using hotkeys.
+For each action and its corrsponding binding, you have to create an entry in the *Functions* list.
 In the *Bindings* group, you define one or two hotkeys and corresponding actions, depending on whether you have defined a unary or binary function type.
 2-way toggles and dials need two bindings for the "On" and "Off", respectivly the "Increase" and "Decrease" trigger.
 The binding of a function happens by defining [hotkeys](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#hotkeys), which might trigger the given function.
 You can define more than one hotkey descriptor, delimited by the vertical bar "|", for each trigger in the controller tab.
 This might be useful, if you have several sources, which can trigger a given function.
 For example you might have a function, which can be triggered by pushing a button on the controller, but also from the keyboard, which might be emulated by another tool, for example a voice recognition software.

 Additionally to definining hotkeys for keyboard or controller triggers, you can now use the voice recognition capabilities of Simulator Controller, which were introduced with Release 2.1 for the virtual race engineer (see [update notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-21) for specific installation information).
 A voice trigger must be preceeded by "?" and you can use the full [phrase grammar](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#phrase-grammars) capabilities of the voice recognition framework.
 But in most cases, you will use simple phrases like "?Next Page", which might be used as a voice trigger for the mode switch.
 Please be aware, that the recognition language uses the language setting, that is chosen in the configuration.
 As a result, you might have to change your phrases, if you decide to switch to a different language setting in the user interface.